Toilet Training Trouble – Tips for Struggling Parents

 Don’t do it alone.
 We are here to help.

-Including us (the Little Scholars crew) in the toilet training process is invaluable because our Educators often are among the first to recognize when a child is developmentally ready to toilet train, we can communicate with you and provide appropriate and continuous toilet training methods and messages, and we can help teach your child proper toilet training practices.
+Including us (the Little Scholars crew) in the toilet training process is invaluable because our Educators often are among the first to recognise when a child is developmentally ready to toilet train, we can communicate with you and provide appropriate and continuous toilet training methods and messages, and we can help teach your child proper toilet training practices.

 Little Scholars believe It’s important that we work in partnerships with parents while the child is learning to use the toilet.

 For a child, toilet training is a big milestone.
 It’s also a time for them to learn to attune to their bodily functions and to understand when it’s “time” to go to the toilet.
-During this time you need to be patient and encouraging. – the child is learning a new skill and it’s often and a process of trial and error and accidents will take place
+During this time you need to be patient and encouraging – the child is learning a new skill and it’s often and a process of trial and error and accidents will take place

 Toilet training trouble getting you down?
 Take comfort in knowing that you are not the first parent to experience this – and you won’t be the last!
 Learning new skills can be a challenge for toddlers but none are quite so fraught with worry – and the potential for mess! – than learning to use the toilet independently.